Go Arrays Link to heading

 var ints [5]int

-fmt.Printf("%T\n", ints) //[5]int is the type
+fmt.Printf("%T\n", ints) // [5]int is the type

-Arrays are important because they allow many values to be stored in a single data structure while providing for very fast access to each value.This is made possible by the fact that:
+Arrays allow many values to be stored in a single data structure while providing very fast access.
+This is possible because:

 - Elements are stored in contiguous memory locations.